 Our first few days in Lapa were a complete wash out, combined with heavy cloud and fog (after three days we seldom thought we’d ever see Christ the Redeemer!)
-But as soon as the sun peeked through those clouds, we were hitting the ground running, and first up was Pão de Açúcar (Sugarloaf Mountain.)
+But as soon as the sun peeked through those clouds, we were hitting the ground running.
+First up was Pão de Açúcar (Sugarloaf Mountain.)

 Pão de Açúcar (Sugarloaf Mountain) has to be the second most iconic sight in Rio de Janeiro.
-We opted for the basic tour for $100R ($35 AUD) involving two cable cars, views as far as the eye can see, even offering a chance encounter with a marmoset monkey!
+We opted for the basic tour for $100R ($35 AUD).
+Involving two cable cars, views as far as the eye can see and even offering a chance encounter with a marmoset monkey!

 We did partake in the Free Walking Tour (I’ll be honest, it wasn’t the best one I’ve ever done.)
 After the tour, we accompanied the guide to experience the kilogram dining phenomenon, widespread throughout Rio de Janeiro.
 You select dishes from a buffet and pay for your meal based on the weight of your plate.
 I’d stacked my plate high and still, it only came out to $20R ($8 AUD).

-The following day was forecast for a few hours of sunlight, so with haste, we prepared for a date with (one of) the Seven Wonders of the World by pre-purchasing our tram tickets (highly recommend, you’ve been warned.) and caught the local bus to the base of the mountain.
+The following day was forecast for a few hours of sunlight, so with haste, we prepared for a date with (one of) the Seven Wonders of the World.
+We pre-purchased our tram tickets (highly recommend, you’ve been warned) and caught the local bus to the base of the mountain.

 The following day, the rain continued, thankfully they have science museums for that (not that we trust science anymore, amiright?), and it was off to the Museu do Amanhã (Museum of Tomorrow) for $40R ($14 AUD).
 If you’re curious about our future as human beings?
 Visit the Museu do Amanhã to feel as a human, you are a tiny entity, destroying the world with little hope.

-In all seriousness, the museum was thought provoking, their mission is to offer a narrative about how we can live and shape the next fifty years, guided by the ethics of sustainability and coexistence.
-We inhabit a planet that is being deeply affected by our actions, and it’s up to us to expand our knowledge and transform the way we think and act.
+In all seriousness, the museum was thought provoking, their mission is to offer a narrative about how we can live and shape the next fifty years.
+Guided of course, by the ethics of sustainability and coexistence.
+We inhabit a planet that is being deeply affected by our actions.
+It’s up to us to expand our knowledge and transform the way we think and act.

 In the evening’s we tried our best to see as much live music as possible.
-Thankfully, in Lapa, we were situated at arms length to a symphony orchestra theatre, a jazz bar (Triboz) plus our hotel offered live music on the rooftop.
-We watched a history of Frevo at the theatre, which is really hard to explain, I highly encourage you watch this to understand it further.
+Thankfully, in Lapa, we were situated at arms length to a symphony orchestra theatre.
+And a jazz bar (Triboz) plus our hotel offered live music on the rooftop.
+We watched a history of Frevo at the theatre, which is really hard to explain.
+I highly encourage you watch this to understand it further.

-In hindsight, our hotel was nicely located near a bunch of other attractions, such as: the Escadaria Selaron (Selaron Steps), the tram through Santa Teresa which we took part out of accident, part necessity and part uber surge.
-As well as the Carioca Aqueduct (Rio Aqueduct) and the Catedral Metropolitana de São Sebastião (Metropolitan Cathedral of San Sebastian) – which was without a doubt the most obscure church we’ve ever been to.
+In hindsight, our hotel was nicely located near a bunch of other attractions.
+Such as the Escadaria Selaron (Selaron Steps) and the tram through Santa Teresa.
+Which we took part out of accident, part necessity and part uber surge.
+As well as the Carioca Aqueduct (Rio Aqueduct) and the Catedral Metropolitana de São Sebastião (Metropolitan Cathedral of San Sebastian).
+Which was without a doubt the most obscure church we’ve ever been to.
 Bonus was, all of these attractions were free.